 Magazine Size: +10%

-Has potential to be Moze’s biggest mag size boost, however it really needs 4 to 5 pieces of matched gear to outperform Cloud of Lead and because of this is more liable to run afoul of bad Mayhem Modifiers.
+Has potential to be Moze’s biggest mag size boost, however it really needs 4 to 5 pieces of matched gear to outperform Cloud of Lead.
+Can be good, but you’ll need to be dedicated to using it, more often than not you’re better off getting mag size on your artifact.

 Stoke The Embers